nlqanh524/Hackintosh-Asus-TM420UA/README.md

 ## Known Issue
 -  Airdrop and Handoff is not working (Intel Wifi)
 -  Sleep is not working
 -  Keyboard backlight is not working
+-  macOS may freeze randomly

 ## Credit:
 -  [NootInc](https://github.com/NootInc) for [NootedRed](https://github.com/NootInc/NootedRed)